-The Secondary Science Teacher Certification Program works in collaboration with the science departments in the College of Liberal Arts to facilitate the goal of scientific literacy.
-For teachers to create the environment where scientific literacy for everyone will become a reality, they must have a strong background in science content, in the processes of scientific inquiry, in the nature and needs of adolescents, and in effective ways to engage all students in the learning process.
+The Secondary English/Language Arts Certification Program collaborates with the English Department in CLA to help students become practitioners who know both their English content and educational pedagogy.
+For teachers to create classroom environments where language literacy can be achieved by all students, they must have a strong background in English content, in learning processes, in the nature and needs of adolescents, and in effective ways to engage all students in the learning process.

-In a combination of science content classes, educational theory, methodology classes, and field experiences, students will develop the skills to successfully blend theory with practice.
+In a combination of English content classes, education theory and methodology classes, and field experiences, students will develop the skills necessary to blend theory and practice.

 Content and Process: To Know

 - To be knowledgeable of literature from many periods in many genres.

 - To be knowledgeable of how reading, writing, listening, and speaking help students communicate effectively.

 - To be knowledgeable of how prior experience, textual clues and features, word identification strategies, and knowledge of how work meanings and language structures and conventions aid in the comprehension, interpretation, evaluation, and appreciation of text.